sherlock-audit/2023-02-gmx-judging/README.md

 ```

 to swap and createAdl

+## Discussion

+**xvi10**

+for ADL, the market is validated in _getExecuteOrderParams called after AdlUtils.createAdlOrder

+for swaps, the swap path is fetched with getEnabledMarkets before calling the swap function

 # Issue M-38: boundedSub() might fail to return the result that is bounded to prevent overflows